 The weather is pleasant, the Jewish holidays are in full swing, and the cultural sights and religious sites are open and waiting to be explored.
 This is the perfect time to visit Israel.
 Fall is also a great time to visit because the weather is not too cold and the days are still long.
 Plus, there are many events and festivals taking place throughout the country.
 As far as where to go, we recommend Jerusalem or Tel Aviv.
 Jerusalem is packed with history and culture while Tel Aviv is more modern with beaches and nightlife that never sleeps.
 In either city you can find delicious food, beautiful views, and plenty of attractions.

-If you want to explore some of the major tourist destinations outside of these two cities, then head out west to see the Dead Sea or north for incredible hikes near Masada.
+If you want to explore some of the major tourist destinations outside of these two cities, then head out west to see the Dead Sea or incredible hikes near Masada.
 Southern Israel has countless opportunities for adventure seekers, including desert safaris, ancient archaeological digs, camel rides, and much more.
 Along the Mediterranean coast you’ll find seaside resorts with world-class golf courses and gorgeous beaches just minutes from Tel Aviv or Jerusalem.
 No matter what your travel plans are, there’s no better time than now to plan your trip to Israel!

 Why Visit Israel?